nimbleutils/nimble/docs/guide/README.md

 ## Underlying technologies

-Nimble-utils is build with the help of the following packages:
+Nimble-utils is built with the help of the following packages:

 - [React](https://reactjs.org/)
 - [React Native](https://facebook.github.io/react-native/)